alexkonrad/ansiktebook/README.md

   * Make a mailer for password confirmation, forgot password
   * Add male/female option to sign up page
   * Write model and capybara specs for auth

+####NOTES
+* After create notification constructor helper method
+* posts/1/like or pictures/1/like all routed to the same likes controller also tags
+* notification needs no controller